My Religious Sense and Sensibilities

 “in Tillich’s theology, God is an abstract and somewhat inactive concept.
 The action all comes from the human side through faith.
 God is the unreachable object of our ultimate concern.”

-Well, if the nature of God is opaque to humans, as Tillich suggested, so must be the will of God.
+Well, if God’s nature is opaque to humans, as Tillich suggested, so must God’s will be.
 Religious dogmas and doctrines are all suspect.

 Editor